iqbal-hakim/CMSE491-Semester-Project/README.md

 #### Author Contributions:

 + Nathaniel Hawkins: Writing the code and developing computational methods.
 Writing up descriptions of methods used in the project.
+Managing git repository and organizing files for submission.

 + Brian Nohomovich: Developing the computational methods and writing code.
 Working with the dataset and ensuring that was useable in the pipeline (data wrangling).
 Writing of biological background and context to the study.